wtsi-hgi/yascp/docs/usage.md

 ## Some tricks to avoid reruning pipeline over and over if you already have some partial data

-1. input = default 'existing_cellbender' which indicates cellbender will be run on all the samples besides the ones that are captured by [cellbender_location='/full/path/to/results/nf-preprocessing/cellbender'].
+1. You can avoid running cellbender multiple times.
+If you have even partial cellbender results you can provide a path to the folder that contains them. cellbender will be run on all the samples besides the ones that are captured by [cellbender_location='/full/path/to/results/nf-preprocessing/cellbender'].
 Other options - [cellranger] - which avoids ambient RNA removal and proceeds with deconvolution based on cellranger.
 If you are providing a path to cellbender_location ='??' - specify location to the results directory containing [cellbender_location='/full/path/to/results/nf-preprocessing/cellbender']
 This should contain:
 ```console
     Sample1